I am Professor Emeritus at LaBRI

-In October 2008 the book was shortlisted to a newly established prize PROSVETITEL' ("Enlightener") for the best scientific-popular book.
+In 2008, the book was nominanted to a short list of a newly established prize PROSVETITEL' ("Enlightener") for the best scientific-popular book.

 American translation:Math from Three to Seven: The Story of a Mathematical Circle for Preschoolers, AMS and MSRI publishers, 2011, XIV+301 pages.